-Toyota was actually interesting back in the '90s, with the Celica, MR2, and their big brother, the Supra.
-The 1993 Supra featured a 320 horsepower (significant for the '90s) twin-turbo inline six cylinder, and an optional six-speed manual driving the rear wheels.
-It was Corvette weight, power, and expense, so it sold in low numbers even though it looked better.
+Toyota was actually interesting back in the '90s with the Celica, MR2 and its big brother, the Supra.
+The 1993 Supra featured a 320 horsepower (significant for the '90s) twin-turbo inline six cylinder and an optional six-speed manual driving the rear wheels.
+It was Corvette weight, power and expense, so it sold in low numbers even though it looked better.
 The Supra was highly regarded in its day, but the engine is legendary today, famous for its ability to reliably make tons more power.
 The stock bottom end of the 3.0L block is able to take 1,000 hp to the wheels if you mod carefully.
 Unfortunately, the first “The Fast & the Furious" movie made Paul Walker's ridiculous orange Supra a superstar, and prices haven't decreased since.
 On eBay, you'll be looking at $50,000+ for an excellent-condition MKIV.

 If you need a Supra for cheaper, look to the Lexus SC300.
-It has a similar straight six engine, manual trans, RWD layout in a car with a better interior.
+It has a similar straight six engine, manual transmission and RWD layout with a better interior.
 Plus, it has a shared Supra chassis underneath, so it can take all the same mods, but eBay shows them averaging $5,000 for a nice one.

 BMW M3 E30